wevans311082/cyberask_documentation/policies/cyber-security/monitoring-and-threat-intelligence-policy.md

 This policy will be reviewed at least annually and updated as necessary to remain effective and compliant with relevant requirements.

 ## Implementation Guidelines
-- All requests and approvals must be tracked in the ServiceDesk system.
+1. The Director records policy-related approvals and evidence in the central document repository and retains them for audit purposes.
-- Data at rest must use AES-256 encryption; data in transit must use TLS 1.2+ with perfect forward secrecy.
+2. BitLocker-encrypted storage protects customer data on company systems, and Windows Defender telemetry is reviewed weekly.
-- Security events shall log to the central SIEM and be retained for 12 months.
+3. Weekly vulnerability scans and monthly patch reviews are led by the Director, with remediation actions tracked to completion.
-- Control owners perform quarterly self-assessments; Information Security conducts annual audits.
+4. Microsoft 365 security settings rely on features provided within the standard licence; compensating controls are documented when advanced tooling is unavailable.
-- Exceptions require written CISO approval and must include compensating controls.
+5. Exceptions require written approval from the Director, including compensating controls and a defined review date.

 ## Revision History